 A farmer-led approach to developing on-farm nutrient management solutions to protect Lake Rerewhakaaitu

-A farmer-led MAF Sustainable farming Fund project is underway in the Lake Rerewhakaaitu catchment (South of Lake Rotorua) to develop a voluntary approach to reduce farm nutrient losses and improve lake water quality.
+A farmer-led MPI Sustainable Farming Fund project is underway in the Lake Rerewhakaaitu catchment (south of Lake Rotorua) to develop a voluntary approach to reduce farm nutrient losses and improve lake water quality.

 Reducing nutrient losses from pastoral farms is critical for improving water quality.
-Mitigating nutrient losses on all catchment farms needs to occur to achieve water quality targets.
+Mitigating nutrient losses on all catchment farms needs to occur to achieve the desired water quality targets.

-AgResearch’s Environmental Footprinting Centre is working with Lake Rerewhakaaitu farmers to develop individual Whole Farm Management plans and on-farm solutions to reduce nutrient loss and improve stream and lake water quality.
-Mitigations options identified are then discussed with individual farmers so that the best solutions for each farm can be identlified and implemented.
+AgResearch’s Environmental Footprinting Centre is working with Lake Rerewhakaaitu farmers to develop individual Whole Farm Nutrient Management Plans and on-farm solutions to reduce nutrient loss and improve stream and lake water quality.
+Mitigations options identified are then discussed with individual farmers so that the best solutions for each farm can be identified and implemented.

-The individual Whole Farm Management plans will be used to develop a catchment management plan.
+The individual Whole Farm Nutrient Management Plans will be used to develop the Rerewhakaaitu Catchment Plan for managing water quality.

-This project aims to demonstrate and test how a positive and co-operative approach can achieve water quality targets while allowing profitable farming to continue.
+This project aims to demonstrate and test how a positive and co-operative approach between farmers, regional council and science provider can achieve water quality targets while allowing profitable farming to continue.